-The following sub-section describe the problems and challenges facing customers and security service providers when some or all of the security functions are no longer physical hosted by the customer's administrative domain.
+The following sub-section describes the problems and challenges facing customers and security service providers when some or all of the security functions are no longer physically hosted by the customer's adminstrative domain.

-Security service providers can be internal to the company or external security service providers.
+Security service providers can be internal or external to the company.
 For example, an internal IT Security group within a large enterprise could act as a security service provider for the enterprise.
-In contrast, an enterprise could outsource all security services to an external security service provider in a global service provider.
-In document, the security service provider function whether it is internal or external, will be denoted as "service provider".
+In contrast, an enterprise could outsource all security services to an external security service provider.
+In this document, the security service provider function whether it is internal or external, will be denoted as "service provider".

 The "Customer-Provider" relationship may be between any two parties.
 The parties can be in different firms or different domains of the same firm.
 Contractual agreements may be required in such contexts to formally document the customer's security requirements and the provider's guarantees to fulfill those requirements.
-Such agreements may detail protection levels, escalation procedure, alarms reporting, etc. There is currently no standard mechanism to capture those requirements.
+Such agreements may detail protection levels, escalation procedures, alarms reporting, etc. There is currently no standard mechanism to capture those requirements.